alancphilpott/100-days-of-code/log.md

 Adding the additional tracks and sounds was a straight forward process.
 While updating it it made it more clear how the application was working and I would be comfortable making this again in the future.

 **Link to Work**: [Beatmaker App - GitHub Pages](https://alancphilpott.github.io/beatmaker)

+### Day 59: June 15, 2020

+Resource: developedbyed Creative JavaScript [Course](https://developedbyed.com/p/the-creative-javascript-course)

+**Todays Progress**: Began a new project called Coolors which is a random color palette generator app.
+So far have created the page layout and styled most of it.
+The page will generate a random color palette on load.

+**Thoughts**
+Today extra focus was given to how the HTML page was being setup in terms of it being ready to style with CSS.
+Any CSS property which I was unsure of I read over its description and examples on MDN.
+Some examples include refreshing the position property as well as overflow, transition, overflow, border-radius and how to determine the containing block, as the size and position of an element is often impacted by its containing block.

+This project will include the use of an external javascript library known as ChromaJS.
+This is a library to handle to complexities of working with colors, in terms of color conversions and color scales.

+When accesing the children of a div or selected element, it's important to know the different between the childNodes property and the children property as one returns a Node List and one a HTML Collection.

+**Link to Work**: The work for this will be linked once complete, check later days in the log.